Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-Ajmer is a small but beautiful city in Rajasthan famous for its culture and India’s prominent Ajmer Sharif Dargah.
-It is one of the favorite destinations of thousands of visitors flocking to Rajasthan.
-Ajmer is situated at a distance of 135 km from Jaipur and 391 km from New Delhi.
-This city is surrounded by Aravalli Hills, south of which is the Anasagar Lake.
-Ajmer was founded in the seventh century by Ajayraj Singh Chauhan who also built the Taragarh Fort, India's first hill fort.
-His descendants ruled the town until the 12th century.
-In 1559 the city was invaded by Mughal Emperor Akbar.
-Akbar was a great follower of Moinuddin Chishti and designed a place in Ajmer called Daulat Khana.
+The modest but stunning city of Ajmer is known for its culture and India’s well-known Ajmer Sharif Dargah.
+Thousands of tourists go to Rajasthan every year, and it is one of their favorite places to go.
+Ajmer is located 391 kilometers from New Delhi and 135 kilometers from Jaipur.
+The Anasagar Lake is located south of the Aravalli Hills, which encircles this city.
+Ajayraj Singh Chauhan, who also constructed the Taragarh Fort, India’s first hill fort, is credited with founding Ajmer in the seventh century.
+Until the 12th century, his family held power in the town.
+Mughal Emperor Akbar seized the city in 1559.
+Akbar, a devoted devotee of Moinuddin Chishti, created the Daulat Khana in Ajmer.
 After a few years, the rule of Ajmer was passed to Marathas after which the British took possession of the city.
 It remained a province of India until 1950.
 This city serves its visitors very well from offering you unique Rajasthani dresses to a variety of crafts and paintings.
 This city makes sure that when you go you have the good memories of this traditional city forever in your heart.
 Architectural heritage, methodological past makes Ajmer a fascinating place to visit.